Robert Shelton, Ph.D.

 Gail Craig-Jager joined RCSA with responsibilities in accounting and human resources.
 She has over 25 years in financial management including experience in higher education administration at Furman University and the University of Arizona.
 She holds a B.A. in economics and business administration from Furman University and is a licensed Certified Public Accountant in Arizona.

 Kathleen Eckert comes to RCSA with broad experience, including administrative duties in several nonprofit organizations as well as consulting, civil engineering, law, publishing, and investment firms.
-She has served as a development director as well as an executive secretary, a legal secretary and in various support roles.
+She has served as an executive assistant to a director of development, as well as an executive secretary, a legal secretary and in various support roles.
 She is familiar with legal, architectural and engineering terminology, and has specialized in managing communications and correspondence with top executives in overseas corporations, including Japan and Great Britain.

 Thomas Kennedy Goodenow, B.S.